-Amor Towles was raised in a suburb of Boston.
-He graduated from Yale College and received an M.A. in English from Stanford University.
-He lives in New York City with his wife, Maggie, and their two children.
+Born and raised in the Boston area, Towles graduated from Yale College and received an M.A. in English from Stanford University.

 Towles serves on the boards of Library of America and the Yale Art Gallery and lives in Manhattan with his wife and two children.